 4. Learn about funding

-Make sure you know how much funding is available in the academic year your son or daughter wishes to start university.
-As well as government grants and loans, you may be eligible for a university bursary.
-Check our Fees and Finance section for more information.
+As well as government funding, students may be eligible for a university scholarship or bursary.
+Check our Fees and Finance section for more information about financial support.

 10. Ready for results day?

 Although universities will often accept a wide variety of qualifications for most courses, the application cycle still culminates in August on A-level Results day.
 It is vital that applicants are available at this time in case they need to contact UCAS or universities to discuss their options, so please do not book a holiday somewhere remote without internet or telephone access!
 Universities and UCAS are limited to what they can discuss with non-applicants, due to data protection, so they need to be contactable.